NiceTemmie/Electron-Preact-Mui/README.md

 ## Additionals notes (should read)
 The goal of this 'project' is to make a very simple, understandable and clean boilerplate for any electron app.
 Feel free to update or report bugs as I may be a little inexperienced with front-end framework like webpack or babel.

+The boilerplate should be fully compatible with React package as the aliasing is aready setup due to Mui

 As mentionned earlier I didn't test the executable for MacOS and Windows so it may be complety broken: I can't tell.
 Linux one tho is working perfectly for me !